 “CPW is proud to thank our veterans and military members by offering free admission to our state parks this Veterans Day,” said CPW Director Bob Broscheid.
 “We invite the men and women who serve or have served our country in the armed forces to enjoy our state parks as a small gesture of our appreciation for their service.”

-Boating, fishing, camping, hiking and wildlife viewing are just a few of the activities to enjoy, adds Robbins.
+Boating, fishing, camping, hiking and wildlife viewing are just a few of the activities to enjoy.
 Use the Park Finder to locate a park near you.

-The identification should be presented at the park gate.
-All other passengers in the vehicle will be admitted for free.
-This offer applies only to entrance; other fees, rules and regulations apply.
+The military member or veteran must present proof of military service at the park gate.
+All other passengers in the same vehicle will be admitted for free.
+All other park fees (for example, camping or fishing fees) still apply.